chatbx-eu/hugo_chatbx.eu/content/en/legal/privacy.md

 ### Note
 Our firewall logs all connection for a very short time period in order to detect attacks.
-If our firewall detects specific attack, it will save this logs which contains the following information:
+If our firewall detects specific attacks, it will save this logs which contains the following information:
-    - IP Address
-    - Used Browser
-    - Connection Time
-    - Used OS
-    - The whole content of a request
+IP Address, used Browser, connection Time, used OS, the whole content of a request.
 Those logs are stored until they are no longer needed for legal steps or security improvements.

 ## XMPP Server